orion-labs/certinator/README.md

 Install it, and make sure you can run vault from the command line.

-If you’re on a Mac, you can run brew install vault.
+If you’re on a Mac, you can run: `brew install vault`.

 ## Start Vault Server in Dev Mode